kevin-rounsavelle/wp-cms-importer/README.md

 # wp_cms_importer

-The wp_cms_importer class will parse, clean and import WordPress posts and/or pages using the standard WP Export XML files and add the records directly into generic (non WP) mysql tables without the WordPress-specific content.
+The wp_cms_importer PHP class will parse, clean and import WordPress posts and/or pages using the standard WP Export XML files and add the document records directly into generic (non WP) mysql tables without the WordPress-specific content.
 The wp_cms_importer class allows the WordPress content to be directly integrated into any CMS without manually copying content and without having to use direct SQL queries to clean the data post-import.

 ## Features

 - Complete parsing of WordPress XML posts or pages file(s).
-- Cleaning (removal) of existing image's CSS classes (on/off option)
+- Cleaning of existing image's WP CSS classes (on/off option)
-- Automatically add specific CSS class(s) to all imported image references (optional)
+- Automatically add default CSS class(s) to all imported image references (optional)
 - Removal of all WordPress Generated HTML comments
-- Renaming paths of all images to the new server URL and/or images directory.
+- Rename paths of all images to the new server URL and/or images directory.
 - Script automatically excludes CDN images from import to new server.
-- Setting development server URL in content paths.
+- Setting alternate server destination URL in content paths for development sites.
-- Set auto-increment values to specific values for imported data to synch with existing CMS record counts.
+- Set auto-increment values to specific starting values so imported data with synch with existing CMS record counts.

 ## Installation | Usage

-Export the WordPress site posts or pages in your wp-admin under Tools > Export.
-Export each type as a seperate XML file.
+Export the WordPress site posts or WordPress pages in your /wp-admin/ under Tools > Export.

+Export each document type as a seperate XML files. (i.e. posts.xml, pages.xml)

 Copy the wp_cms_importer.php file up your webserver where you want to import the data.

-Include the wp_cms_imported.php file into your php file or project and set the required config parameters.
+Include the wp_cms_imported.php class file into your php file or project and set the required config parameters.

-(Recommended modifying the included import_example.php file when first using the class to learn how to apply it to your specific import requirements.
-The import_example.php file contains detailed comments on all config options)
+Recommended modifying the included import_example.php file when first using the class to learn how to apply it to your specific import requirements.
+The import_example.php file contains detailed comments on all config options.

 ## Config Settings
 ```
 define( 'WP_CMS_MODE', "TEST");              // Sets the import run mode: TEST or DATABASE